GitHubHvk/linux-tutorial/Commands.md

 - ###### tar xvf tt.tar f1.txt dir1/t3.txt

   - this command will extract files (( f1.txt )) and (( dir1/f3.txt )).

+**HINT:** to preserve exact permission sets of the extracted files inside tar fire when unpacking it to your local machine, it is recommended to use `p`  option.